DominicMachado/DominicMachado.github.io/docs/clas-199-s24/course-schedule.md

 - Learning about race
 - **Homework (due before class)**: Have a look through the course website and read our [course objectives](https://dominicmachado.github.io/course-objectives-clas199-s24), [course policies](https://dominicmachado.github.io/course-policies-clas199-s24), [assessment](https://dominicmachado.github.io/assessment-class199-s24), and [course schedule](https://dominicmachado.github.io/schedule-clas199-s24).
 Bring any questions that you have to class.

-### Thursday, January 26
-- Introduction to race and ethnicity
-- **Homework (due before class)**: Read Omi and Winant on [racial formation](https://drive.google.com/file/d/1dkCJArlD5o_jCSzmcF0cWt9g574TaG-g/view?usp=share_link) and translate [Herodotus 8.144](https://drive.google.com/file/d/1PVSDuQmnTE9UYzarp-8rzzBMSUzrAzrr/view?usp=share_link).
-- **Assessment (due before class)**: In addition to this reading, you will write one or two paragraphs that reflect on a) what it means to you to participate in a class; b) how you have participated in past classes; c) what area of participation you would like to build on in this class and why; and d) what your goals are for group work, class discussion, and students hours, and share it with me via Google Docs.

 [Back to top.](#top)